microsoft/CameraTraps/README.md

 This repo is organized into the following folders...

+## api

+Code for hosting our models as an API, either for synchronous operation (e.g. for real-time inference or for our Web-based demo) or as a batch process (for large biodiversity surveys).

 ## classification

 Code for training species classifiers on new data sets, generally trained on crops generated via an existing detector.